 We pretty much have everything else you need to finish the bus.
 The main parts left unfinished are the water system and the bathroom.
 We have a 55-gallon water tank that fits under the back bed, and the water pump.
 We also have the KURDY shower system to install which will waterproof, seal and get the bathroom ready for its finishing work.

-The bus is let’s say 80 to 85% done and just needs your final touches to be ready to go.
+The bus is let’s say 80% done and just needs your final touches to be ready to go.